zegalur/libmozok-godot/README.md

 ![LibMozok Godot DEMO Banner](docs/imgs/godot-demo-banner.png)

 **LibMozok** is a universal quest engine for games.
-This library implements a system heavily inspired by ["Hierarchical generation of dynamic and nondeterministic quests in games"](https://www.researchgate.net/publication/286454232_Hierarchical_Generation_of_Dynamic_and_Nondeterministic_Quests_in_Games).
+It implements a system heavily inspired by ["Hierarchical generation of dynamic and nondeterministic quests in games"](https://www.researchgate.net/publication/286454232_Hierarchical_Generation_of_Dynamic_and_Nondeterministic_Quests_in_Games).

 This demo illustrates how LibMozok can be integrated with Godot.
 The game and its art style are inspired by the 2D Legend of Zelda games.